 - 1 tsp kosher salt or more to taste

 - 1 green bell pepper cubed

 - 1 tsp freshly ground black pepper

 - Using the pulse setting, finely chop onion, garlic, and ginger in a food processor.

 - While the onions are cooking, pulse to finely chop the tomato and green chili pepper in the food processor and set aside.

-- Add the goat meat to the Instant pot and sauté for 4-5 minutes or until it changes color and most of the moisture has evaporated.
+- Add the goat meat to the Instant pot and sauté for 4-5 minutes or until it changes color.

-- Once finished, carefully move the Pressure Release to Venting to release the remaining steam.
+- Once finished, use a tong or wooden spoon to move the Pressure Release to Venting to manually release the pressure.

-- Open the pot and select Sauté setting again.
-Let the remaining moisture evaporate for about 5-6 minutes, then add the green bell pepper and sauté for another 5 minutes.
+- Open the pot and select Sauté setting on More.
+Let the remaining moisture evaporate for about 5-6 minutes, then add the green bell pepper and sauté for another 5 minutes or until the curry cooks down and turns glossy.
 Stir only as necessary to allow the moisture to evaporate.